• Product Introduction

 Nuxt Feature Support on Pages

-Pages supports deploying Nuxt 3.16.0+, but the latest version of Nuxt 4 is recommended.
-The following table lists the key characteristics currently supported by Pages for Nuxt:
+Pages supports deploying Nuxt@3.16.0+.
+The latest version of Nuxt 4 is recommended.
+The following table lists the key characteristics of Nuxt currently supported by Pages as follows:

 Nuxt Feature